andyjost/Sprite/docs/source/Quickstart.rst

 is reflected in Python as the list variable :data:`curry.path`.
 Updating this modifies the search path dynamically.

-The examples below rely on the ``Peano`` module defined in ``examples/Peano.curry``.
-Update the search path and import it as follows:
+To load ``Peano``, first add the current directory, ``examples/``, to the search path and then import it:

-    >>> curry.path.insert(0, 'examples/')
+    >>> curry.path.insert(0, '.')
     >>> from curry.lib import Peano

 Accessing Symbols
 -----------------

-Public symbols appear as attributes of the module:
+Curry symbols are constructor and function names (but not type names).
+The public symbols of ``Peano`` are exposed as attributes of the module object:

     >>> Peano.S
     <curry constructor 'Peano.S'>
     >>> Peano.add
     <curry function 'Peano.add'>

-Use ``getattr`` to look up a symbol whose name is not a valid Python
+Not all Curry symbols are valid Python identifiers.
+Use ``getattr`` to access
-identifier:
+these:

     >>> getattr(Prelude, '++')
     <curry function 'Prelude.++'>

-You may also use :func:`curry.symbol` to look up a symbol by its full name:
+You may also find symbols by their full names using :func:`curry.symbol`:

     >>> curry.symbol('Prelude.++')
     <curry function 'Prelude.++'>